Elijahtab/Elijahtab.github.io/docs/_posts/2023-03-04-AI-Games-Today.markdown

 <img src="/assets/blogcorrection2.png">

 After all of this prompting and implementing I was able to create a fully functional game that was even somewhat fun to play.
+And just in time for Valentines day.

 But, its not all rainbows and sunshine.
 ChatGPT has its fair share of issues.
 Asking it more complex questions often yields meager and chaotic results.
 And furthermore, the code it provides is not always foolproof, which can lead to some infuriating moments.
 For example while working on another game, ChatGPT provided me with defunct code that had been fazed out with a newer version of Unity.
 Or, when asked to create a script that allows for certain objects to be deactivated then reactivated, the AI failed to account for the fact that when a GameObject is deactivated in its entirety, you cannot refer to it by its tag.
 Thus, you have no way of reactivating it.
 And this is only talking about ChatGPT; the amount of times I was forced to regenerate images for Cupid's Rocket because of lacking or disturbing outcomes was more than significant.
 This however, is an adolescent stage of Artificial Intelligence.
 And these issues will assuredly fade.
 As this technology develops, whatever I was shocked by in this blog will surely become commonplace.
 Coding projects that were once the domain of well-payed professionals may become no more than a click away.
 And while this game is relatively basic, which may reflect both my novelty and the relative infancy of artificial intelligence, it is still, in my opinion a truly awe-inspiring glance into the future of game design and by extension of the world.